stevenbenner/stevenbenner.com/src/content/posts/2010-01-22-an-ide-for-php-that-doesnt-suck.md

 - Windows
 ---

-A few months ago I commented on how [PHP needs an IDE and a membership provider](/2009/09/php-needs-an-ide-and-a-membership-provider/).
+A few months ago I commented on how [PHP needs an <abbr title="Integrated Development Environment">IDE</abbr> and a membership provider](/2009/09/php-needs-an-ide-and-a-membership-provider/).
 Well, I’m still waiting on the membership provider, but I’m happy to say that I’ve finally found an IDE that doesn’t suck, [phpDesigner](http://www.mpsoftware.dk/). phpDesigner is a complete IDE for PHP based web development.
 It is a pretty simple idea but this one seems to have actually pulled it off.
 If you’re looking for a *Windows* PHP IDE, this one is certainly worth a look.

 This development environment isn’t perfect, that is to say it’s not Visual Studio smooth, but it is far better than anything else that I’ve tried for PHP.
 It has all of the basic features that I’ve been looking for in a PHP IDE that runs on Windows.